UrbanVerse: Scaling Urban Simulation by Watching City-Tour Videos: Experiments

 \subsection{Scaling \oursystem for Policy Generalization}

 \lblsec{eval_sim_scale_generalize} We next examine the scaling properties of using the \oursystem{} 160-scene library for policy generalization in mapless urban navigation on a wheeled robot.
 We first study how the number of training layouts influences generalization, then analyze the effect of expanding each layout with more digital cousins.
 Policy performance is measured by success rate (SR), route completion (RC), and collision times (CT), with all evaluations conducted in \textit{unseen} environments from \benchmarkauto{} and \benchmarkdesigner.
+We provide detailed experimental setups and metric definitions in \refapp{details_policy}.

 \myparagraph{Scaling with more unique layouts.} We fix the number of cousins per layout and vary the number of unique layouts.
 From the 160-scene \oursystem{} library, we select 32 unique layouts (each from a distinct city-tour video), each expanded with five cousins.
 Training sets are constructed with $N\in\{1,8,16,32\}$ layouts, corresponding to 5, 40, 80, and 160 scenes.
 For comparison, we train policies on matched \pg{} scenes in UrbanSim with identical layout counts and per-layout variants.
 Policies are then evaluated on the 10 \benchmarkdesigner{} scenes with five runs per scene.
 As shown in \reffig{scaling} (a), increasing the number of \oursystem{} layouts consistently improves generalization, with success rates rising sharply as coverage expands.
 The flat slope at small $N$ highlights how limited layout diversity constrains generalization.
 In contrast, policies trained on \pg{} layouts show very limited improvement, indicating that hard-coded templates lack the diversity needed to scale.